alphagov/email-alert-api/README.md

 This will trigger an email to the address specified with a link to the destination with a query string of token and a [JWT](https://jwt.io/) token.
-Returns a 201 status code on success.
+Returns a 201 status code on success or 404 if the subscriber is not known to Email Alert API.

 #### healthcheck API